Muslim Voter Fund

-- Curated with help from – This fund is curated by Reema Ahmad who consulted with dozens of local and national Muslim organizers in developing this list – in alignment with MVP’s priority states.
+Curated with help from Reema Ahmad, who consulted with dozens of local and national Muslim organizers in developing this list in alignment with MVP’s priority states.
 It’s still a work in progress.
 Feel free to email us at [email protected] to make additional suggestions of groups to include.

 Need more support to donate?
 This “one click’ option is designed for quick online giving.
 If you want to donate from a foundation or donor advised fund, or want more detailed information, please contact us.

 Defending rights and defeating intolerance, the Arizona chapter of the Council on American Islamic Relations is the leading American Muslim advocate for justice and mutual understanding in Arizona.
 Their mission is to enhance the understanding of Islam, encourage dialogue, protect civil liberties, empower American Muslims, and build coalitions that promote justice and mutual understanding.

 Emgage seeks to educate, engage and empower Muslim American communities through educational events, voter initiatives, and leadership development for the purpose of creating a community of equitable, knowledgeable, and motivated citizens.